sunho0301/08-automation/README.md

-# jQuery Demo
+# Automation Demo

-Repo for demonstrating jQuery, AJAX, and any other libraries.
+Repo for demonstrating AJAX, other libraries, and Gulp!